mmp/pbrt-v3/README.md

 To build a debug version of pbrt, set the `CMAKE_BUILD_TYPE` flag to `Debug` when you run cmake to create build files to make a debug build.
-For example, when running cmake from the command lne, provide it with the argument `-DCMAKE_BUILD_TYPE=Debug`.
+For example, when running cmake from the command line, provide it with the argument `-DCMAKE_BUILD_TYPE=Debug`.
 Then build pbrt using the resulting build files.
 (You may want to keep two build directories, one for release builds and one for debug builds, so that you don't need to switch back and